Blog

 Note the words "discrete routing."
 This is exactly what MoE introduces.
 In a dense model, every token follows the same compute path, and there is no routing to speak of.
 In MoE, every layer's router makes a hard choice — and that hard choice is the entry point for "geometric inconsistency."

-Tracing a single token forward, Max Ma decomposes the failure into three stages.
+Tracing a single token forward, the failure decomposes into three stages.

 Stage 1: local curvature spike